gnugat/redaktilo/doc/01-usage.md

 ## Line insertion

-Currently the only manipulation available is the insertion of new lines.
+Redaktilo allows you to the insert new lines.
 This is done relatively to the current line, either above or under:

 ```php
 $firstLine = 'We are the knights';